-In any case, overclocking a new CPU generally isn’t necessary, especially when it comes to gaming, since most of the heavy lifting is done by the GPU anyway.
-Still, overclocking can be a great way to keep a CPU going after it slowly starts getting dated and outpaced by newer models.
+In any case, overclocking a new CPU is usually not necessary, especially when it comes to gaming.
+Most of the heavy lifting is done by the GPU anyway.
+Still, overclocking can be a great way to keep a CPU going after it starts to date and gets outpaced by newer models slowly.

 Furthermore, with the extra heat generation that comes with overclocking, you would also need to invest in a good CPU cooler since Intel’s stock coolers are hardly stellar.

 Most Intel CPUs come with integrated graphics, barring the new F-series which lack this feature.
-And while integrated graphics are hardly an important feature for a gaming PC, they’re still something worth considering, as they can prove to be a good temporary backup in case your GPU fails.
+And while integrated graphics are not an essential feature for a gaming PC, they’re still something worth considering, as they can prove to be a good temporary backup in case your GPU fails.

-And now, we get to what very well could be the most important bit – the pricing.
+And now, let’s get to what could very well be the most crucial bit: the pricing.

-But all in all, an i3 will definitely be the more budget-friendly way to go if you’re pinching pennies or if you want to put more money towards a GPU than a CPU.
-And that brings us to the next important point…
+But all in all, an i3 will be the more budget-friendly way to go if you’re pinching pennies or if you want to put more money towards a GPU than a CPU.
+And that brings us to the next important point: bottlenecking.

-And then, we have the matter of bottlenecking.
-This is what happens when a GPU is paired up with a weaker CPU or vice versa.
-The end result?
-A powerful component that is not being utilized to its full potential because the other component isn’t fast enough to keep up with it.
+Bottlenecking happens when a GPU is paired up with a weaker CPU or vice versa.
+The result?
+A powerful component that is not being utilized to its full potential because the other part isn’t fast enough to keep up with it.

 When it comes to mainstream gaming, bottlenecking isn’t that big of an issue, but it’s still something that you should keep in mind.
 This site can give you a decent estimate of just how well a CPU and a GPU would work together, though it’s impossible to be 100% accurate with this sort of thing.

-As mentioned above, an i3 is obviously the more affordable choice, so if you’re trying to put together a decent budget gaming PC, an affordable i3 model would definitely be the better pick.
+As mentioned above, an i3 is the more affordable choice, so if you’re trying to put together a decent budget gaming PC, an affordable i3 model would be the better pick.

-Then, of course, there’s the GPU – there is no point in overspending on a CPU and underspending on a GPU, just as there’s no point in getting a powerful GPU that a cheaper CPU can’t keep up with.
-As mentioned in the bottlenecking section, you should pick the GPU first and the CPU second, ensuring that the two are evenly matched.
+Then, of course, there’s the GPU.
+There’s no point in overspending on a CPU and underspending on a GPU, just as there’s no point in getting a powerful GPU that a cheaper CPU can’t keep up with.
+As mentioned in the bottlenecking section, you should pick the GPU first and the CPU second, ensuring that the two combine well.